magmide/magmide/posts/design-of-rok.md

 the *finished, self-hosting* compiler will have these layers:
 - the axiomatic specification of the calculus of constructions (trusted theory base), written in ideal/prop rok
-- the proof checker component, written in compute rok but verified using the axiomatic specification
+- the proof checker component, written in compute rok but verified using the axiomatic specification (probably useful to introduce a concept of "perfectly models" vs "models with assumptions" to link datatypes between ideal/prop rok and compute rok. for example something like a fixed width bit-word can only model numbers within certain assumptions, but enums or records or other such things can be a perfect correspondence)
 - the compute theory libraries, written in ideal/prop rok but *modeling* compute rok
 - the compiler component, written in compute rok *defining* the compute datatypes that *represent* rok, and verified using the compute theory libraries
 - the standard library